ngray0/Automatic-Medical-Coding/README.md

 7. Back to the main repository folder `cd -`
 8. Use a virtual environment (e.g., conda) with python 3.11.5 installed.
 9. Create a weights and biases account.
 It is possible to run the experiments without wandb through using debug=true flag.
-10. Prepare environment, dataset and models by running the commands 1. "make setup" 2. "make mimiciv" 3. "make download_roberta" 4. "make download_Modern_Neo"
+10. Prepare environment, dataset and models by running the command: "make prepare_everything"

 You are now all set to run experiments!

 # Note on licenses

 ## MIMIC
 You need to obtain a non-commercial licence from physionet to use MIMIC.
 You will need to complete training.
-The training is free, but takes a couple of hours. - [link to data access](https://physionet.org/content/mimiciii/1.4/)
+The training is free, but takes a couple of hours. - [link to data access](https://physionet.org/content/mimiciv/2.2/)

 ## Model weights can only be used non-commercially
 While we would love to make everything fully open source, we cannot.
 Becaue MIMIC has a non-commercial license, the models trained using that data will also have a non-commercial licence.
-Therefore, using our models or RoBERTa-base-PM-M3-Voc's weights for commercial usecases is forbidden.
+Therefore, using our models, RoBERTa-base-PM-M3-Voc and BioClinical ModernBERT weights for commercial usecases is forbidden.

 # How to run experiments
 ## How to train a model
-You can run any experiment found in `explainable_medical_coding/configs/experiment`.
-Here are some examples:
+The following commands are how to train each model in the dissertation, all experiments performed on MIMIC-IV ICD-10 full, GPU 0:
-   * Train PLM-ICD on MIMIC-III full and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd gpu=0`
+   * Train PLM-CA with RoBERTa-pm-M3-Voc: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd model=plm_icd gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10`
-   * Train PLM-ICD using the supervised approach proposed by Cheng et al. on MIMIC-III full and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd_supervised gpu=0`
-   * Train PLM-ICD using input gradient regularization on MIMIC-III full and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd_igr gpu=0`
-   * Train PLM-ICD using token masking on MIMIC-III full and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd_tm gpu=0`
-   * Train PLM-ICD using projected gradient descent on MIMIC-III full and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd_pgd gpu=0`
-   * Train PLM-ICD on MIMIC-III full and MDACE on GPU 0 using a batch_size of 1: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd gpu=0 dataloader.max_batch_size=1`
+   * Train PLM-CA with ModernBERT, NeoBERT or BioClinical ModernBERT on a chunk size of 128.
+Just replace model.path with desired model: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd model=plm_icd_modernbert model.configs.model_path=models/modernbert-base gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10 model.configs.chunk_size=128`
-   * Train PLM-ICD on MIMIC-IV ICD-10 and MDACE on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10`
+   * Train PLM-DCA on MIMIC-IV ICD-10 full on GPU 0: `poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd model=plm_icd gpu=0 dataloader.max_batch_size=1 data=mimiciv_icd10 model.configs.init_with_descriptions=true"
+   * Train PLM-DE on MIMIC-IV ICD-10 full on GPU 0: 'poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd model=plm_icd data=mimiciv_icd10 gpu=CUDA_VISIBLE_DEVICES dataloader.max_batch_size=16 model.configs.cross_attention=true trainer.epochs=20 callbacks.2.configs.patience=20 dataloader.num_workers=32 model.configs.attention_type="dual_encoding"'
+   * Lastly to train PLM-RR, the frozen retriever must be loaded from a saved checkpoint that any of the above experiments will save to "/models/", replace PATH_TO_CHECKPOINTED_MODEL with this checkpoint: poetry run python train_plm.py experiment=mdace_icd9_code/plm_icd model=plm_icd data=mimiciv_icd10 gpu=CUDA_VISIBLE_DEVICES dataloader.max_batch_size=4 model.configs.cross_attention=true trainer.epochs=20 callbacks.2.configs.patience=6 dataloader.num_workers=32 model.configs.attention_type="token_level" top_k=300 load_model=/models/PATH_TO_CHECKPOINTED_MODEL'

 # Overview of the repository
 #### configs
 We use [Hydra](https://hydra.cc/docs/intro/) for configurations.
 The configs for every experiment is found in `explainable_medical_coding/configs/experiments`.
-Furthermore, the configuration for the sweeps are found in `explainable_medical_coding/configs/sweeps`.
-We used [Weights and Biases Sweeps](https://docs.wandb.ai/guides/sweeps) for most of our experiments.

 #### data
 This is where the splits and datasets are stored